 Bar 101 and Paddy O's are for those Chasers looking for more of a sports bar/club atmosphere.
 Both are a great stop during the warm summer months as they offer plenty of space to gather inside or outside.
 Bar 101 is a little further out (a 20 minute walk to Busch Stadium) but they make up for it by offering a complimentary shuttle for Cardinals game.

-The first phase of Ballpark Village is finally complete.
+The first phase of Ballpark Village is complete.
 Open year-round, Cardinals Nation, Budweiser Brew House, FOX Sports Midwest Live!, Drunken Fish, The Fudgery, and El Birdos Cantina are all newly opened restaurants/bars at the Ballpark Village.
 Visitors can also find five performance stages which includes the largest retractable roof of its kind in the U.S, one of the biggest indoor TV screens in the Midwest and an outdoor festival space that recreates the infield of the previous Busch Stadium in its exact former location.
-Plan on spending a half-day at the Ballpark Village to include time at the Cardinals Hall of Fame and Museum and shopping.
+Plan on spending a half-day at the Ballpark Village to include time at the Cardinals Hall of Fame and shopping.

 Keep in mind that minors must be accompanied with an adult at all times and no one under 21 can enter after 9 pm.
 Most bars and restaurants will have a dress code.
 Sleeveless shirts and athletic shorts will be banned after dark and team jerseys are only allowed on game days.

 Ballpark Chasers Favorite Bar- 360 Rooftop Bar- a 360 degree view (inside and out) of the riverfront, Arch, city skyline and every base in Busch Stadium.
 Offering an unparalleled menu, house made themed drinks, and much much more.